 Just like most schools around the world, a big part of achieving qualifications is sitting exams.
-So, while our pupils can learn online at home, they need to visit a Pearson-Edexcel exam centre for their International GCSEs or A/AS Levels.
+So, while our pupils can learn online at home, they need to visit a Pearson-Edexcel exam centre for their International GCSEs or a Cambridge International exam centre for A/AS Levels.

 We advise that you contact your nearest exam centre as soon as possible to begin the enrolment process.
 Not all of the centres can offer practical (for some sciences) or oral (for some languages) exams, so it’s worth checking with centres as soon as possible.